 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your local business consulting firm is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your local business consulting firm is sued.

 STEP 3: Register for taxes

 You will need to register for a variety of state and federal taxes before you can open for business.